Skip to content

 Call External APIs from PostgreSQL: HTTP Types in NpgsqlRest

-What if you could call external REST APIs directly from your PostgreSQL function - with just a type comment?
-No HTTP client libraries, no middleware services, no API gateway configuration, no PostgreSQL HTTP extensions to install.
+Calling an external REST API from a PostgreSQL function takes one type comment - no HTTP client libraries, no middleware services, no API gateway configuration, no PostgreSQL HTTP extensions to install.
 Just SQL.

 NpgsqlRest's HTTP Types feature lets you define external API calls using the familiar .http file syntax right in your database.
 The HTTP request definition lives in a type comment, with function parameters automatically substituted into URLs, headers, and request bodies.

-This tutorial demonstrates how to build a Financial Dashboard that aggregates data from two public APIs - currency exchange rates and cryptocurrency prices - combining them into a single, unified response.
+This tutorial builds a Financial Dashboard that aggregates data from two public APIs - currency exchange rates and cryptocurrency prices - combining them into a single response.
 All with about 50 lines of SQL.

 Source Code: github.com/NpgsqlRest/npgsqlrest-docs/examples/9_http_calls